 The Ultimate Guide to Home Cinema Seating

-An in-depth article covering Home Cinema Seating
+An In-Depth Article Covering Home Cinema Seating

-• 75″ screen first row at around 3m
+• 75″ screen — first row at around 3m

-• 100″ screen first row at around 3.8m
+• 100″ screen — first row at around 3.8m

-• 150″ screen first row at about 5.7m
+• 150″ screen — first row at about 5.7m

-Updated to reflect 4K resolutions!The above advise on distances was 100% correct when we wrote it but things have moved on with the advent of 4k resolutions!
-With previous 1080p projectors you had to be careful about sitting too close to the screen – due to fatigue and being able to see the pixels.
-4K resolutions have 4 times amount of pixels in a given space than 1080p – allowing clients to get much closer to the screen without seeing unwanted effects.
-We used to work on angles so would work on a viewing angle of approximately 31 degrees – happily with 4K home cinema systems we can now bring that much closer to 45 degrees – so the front row can be as close as the width of the screen away – a 3m wide projector screen can have seats as close as 3m away from the screen!
-This is the absolute closest we feel comfortable going and we normally work as follows:
+Updated to reflect 4K resolutions.
+The guidance above was correct when we first wrote it, but things have moved on considerably since 4K became standard.
+With older 1080p projectors, sitting too close to the screen risked visible pixels and viewing fatigue.
+4K has four times the pixel density of 1080p in the same screen area, letting clients sit considerably closer without any of those unwanted effects.
+We used to work to a viewing angle of roughly 31 degrees; with 4K systems, we can comfortably extend that closer to 45 degrees, meaning the front row can sit as close as the screen is wide — a 3m wide screen can have seats as close as 3m away.
+This is the closest we’re genuinely comfortable recommending, and our usual working range is as follows:

 For a 3m wide projector screen:

-• Minimum Distance to screen 1:1 ratio – 3m
+• Minimum distance to screen, 1:1 ratio — 3m

-• Maximum Distance to screen 1:1.7 ratio – 5.2m
+• Maximum distance to screen, 1:1.7 ratio — 5.2m

-What about the Second Row of Cinema Seating?
+What About the Second Row of Cinema Seating?

 Our Home Cinema & Home Theater Services